MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/how-to-print-deposit-slip-reports.md

 ---
-title: How to Print Deposit Slip Reports
+title: Print Deposit Slip Reports in the Australian version
-description: The Deposit Slip report displays cash and cheque details in a format required by the bank.
+description: The Deposit Slip report displays cash and cheque details in a format required by the bank in the Australian version.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: article